 Essential to this research is access to leadership-class computers such as the Blue Gene/Q, as well as collaborations with universities, industry, and other research institutions worldwide.

 Our research falls into one of four groups:

 - Extreme Computing: exploring new approaches to system software, fault tolerance, and innovative programming models for next-generation computers

 - Data-Intensive Science: devising new methods to extract knowledge and insights from large data sets for new scientific discoveries

-- Applied Mathematics: formulating rigorous theory leading to fast algorithms, deployed in software on leading-edge computing platforms
+- Applied Mathematics and Numerical Software: formulating rigorous theory leading to fast algorithms, deployed in software on leading-edge computing platforms

 - Science & Engineering Applications: applying advanced algorithms and tools to challenges critical to our society